-In studies on differential susceptibility, parenting quality is defined as good when the mother shows high level of emotional and autonomy support.
-Bad parenting is when the mother shows low level of emotional and autonomy support.
+In studies on differential susceptibility, parenting quality is defined as good when parents show a high level of emotional and autonomy support.
+Bad parenting is when the parents show a low level of emotional and autonomy support8.

 This definition is similar to one of the criteria used to categorize the four Baumrind’s parenting styles.
 Among the four styles, authoritative parenting, which provides high emotional and autonomy support, is the best according to numerous studies.
 It comes as no surprise that such parenting style also provides the most positive impact on difficult children.